Chicken Zucchini Poppers (Paleo & Whole30 Approved!)

 Ingredients

-- 1 lb. ground chicken breast (raw)
+• 1 pound ground chicken breast (raw)

-- 2–3 green onions, sliced
+• 2-3 green onions sliced

-- 1 clove garlic, minced
+• 1 clove garlic minced

-- 1 tsp salt
+• 1 teaspoon salt

-- Optional (if pan-frying): avocado oil, for cooking (or coconut oil, or ghee)
+• Optional if pan-frying: avocado oil, for cooking (or coconut oil, or ghee)

 Instructions

-In a large bowl, mix together chicken, zucchini, green onion, cilantro, garlic, salt, pepper, and cumin (if using).
-Mixture will be quite wet.
-Scoop meatballs with a small scoop or heaped tablespoon and gently smooth with your hands.
+• Scoop & Shape Meatballs.
+Next, scoop meatballs with a small scoop or heaped tablespoon and gently smooth with your hands.
 I can usually get around 20-24 poppers.
 You may be able to get more or less, depending on how large you size them.

-Heat a drizzle of oil in a medium pan over medium-low heat.
+• To Cook On The Stovetop: Heat a drizzle of oil in a medium pan over medium-low heat.
 Cook 4-5 at a time for about 5-6 minutes on the first side.
 Flip and cook an additional 4-5 minutes, or until golden brown and the centers are cooked through.

-Preheat oven to 400 degrees.
+• To Bake: Preheat oven to 400 degrees.
 Drizzle a bit of olive or avocado oil onto a baking sheet lined with foil.
 Bake at 400 degrees 15-20 minutes, or until cooked through.
 If desired, place under the broiler for an additional 2-3 minutes or until browned on top.

 Notes